kallaballa/Poppy/README.md

 Options:
+  -g [ --gui ]                        Show analysis windows -a [ --autotrans ]                  Try to automatically rotate and translate
+                                      the source material to match.
+  -s [ --scaling ]                    Instead of extending the source material,
+                                      to match in size, use scaling.
-  -g [ --gui ]                        Show analysis windows -m [ --maxkey ] arg (=-1)           Manual override for the number of
+  -m [ --maxkey ] arg (=-1)           Manual override for the number of
                                       keypoints to retain during detection.
 The
                                       default is automatic determination of